 Individuals not meeting any of the criteria for possible exposure listed above do not need medical treatment, just reassurance.
 Bacterial meningitis is not spread through casual contact.
 Examples of individuals who would "not be at risk" include:

 - Someone who shared a class with the index case.

 - Someone who sat next to the index case in the library.

 D. Cleaning/disinfection Procedures

-For any cases of bacterial meningitis identified amongst residential students, arrangements should be made for thorough cleaning and disinfection of their residence hall room(s).
+For any cases of bacterial meningitis identified among residential students, arrangements should be made for thorough cleaning and disinfection of their residence hall room(s).
 All potentially contaminated materials should be removed from their room(s) and the room itself thoroughly cleaned and disinfected.
-Housekeeping personnel responsible for the cleaning and disinfection process should utilize appropriate personal protective equipment (PPE) provided by the College.
+Housekeeping personnel responsible for the cleaning and disinfection process should use appropriate personal protective equipment (PPE) provided by the college.
 If the student was seen in Health Services, the same procedures should be followed for the examination room.

 E. Notification of “at-risk” individuals/groups

-The Director of Communications, the Chief Technology Officer and/or representative of the Office of the President will be the primary contacts for on and off-campus communication of important information related to an incident of bacterial meningitis in the Skidmore College community.
+The Director of Campus and Media Relations, the Chief Technology Officer and/or representative of the Office of the President will be the primary contacts for on and off-campus communication of important information related to an incident of bacterial meningitis in the Skidmore College community.
 Communications developed by their offices will be used throughout the crisis to educate the community about bacterial meningitis and what steps are being taken.
-The Director of Communications is the college's representative designated to coordinate information to the media.
+The Director of Campus and Media Relations is the college's representative designated to coordinate information to the media.

 IV.
-Collaboration with Saratoga County and NYS Public Health Departments
+Collaboration with Saratoga County and New York State Public Health Departments